Introduction to the Submerged Dredge Pump Seal Application

 Introduction to Kalsi Seals

 Kalsi Seals were originally developed for the harsh oilfield downhole drilling environment.
 They have now been used successfully in submerged dredge pumps and gearboxes for several years, and have proven to be superior to conventional face seals.
-The conventional seals have a long history of being prone to problems such galling, seizure, infant mortality, and catastrophic failure.
+The conventional seals have a long history of being prone to problems such as galling, seizure, premature failure, and catastrophic failure.
 It isn’t unheard of for such face seals to leak significantly while still on the deck, before being used.

-Although other types of Kalsi Seals may be even more appropriate, the Silicone-Filled Kalsi Seal (shown above) is the Kalsi Seal that is in most widespread use in submerged dredge pumps.
+Although other types of Kalsi Seals may be even more appropriate as dredge pump seals, the Silicone-Filled Kalsi Seal (shown above) is the Kalsi Seal that is in most widespread use in submerged dredge pumps.
 The Filled Kalsi Seal incorporates a soft silicone energizer that reduces contact pressure at the dynamic sealing interface.
 The lubricant-side of the dynamic lip (see below) incorporates a wavy edge that hydrodynamically lubricates the dynamic interface.
 This combination of features minimizes running torque and seal-generated heat.

 How Kalsi Seals Work…